dchang0514/Getting-and-Cleaning-Data-Course-Project/README.md

  9. Write resulting dataset to a local text file

 ## tidy_data.txt
-The local text file containing the result of the clearning process
+The text file containing the result of the cleaning process

 ## CodeBook.md
-The code book to describe the content and format of the __tidy_data.txt__ file
+The code book describing the data and format of the __tidy_data.txt__ file